DaveMiranda15/v/TESTS.md

 After such changes, just run this command *2 times*, and commit the resulting changes in `cmd/tools/vdoc/testdata` as well:
 `VAUTOFIX=1 ./v cmd/tools/vdoc/vdoc_file_test.v`

+# Adding contributions for hands on purpose.

+print('Hello World!')